KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ## SLAM in Augmented Reality

 In an Augmented Reality scenario the device has to know its 3D position in the world.
 It calculates this through the spatial **relationship between itself and multiple keypoints**.<br/>
 The useful information to correctly localize itself in a place is acquired through the device camera.
-SLAM combines the data from the accelerometer and the gyroscope and from other minor sensors allowing to:
+SLAM instantiates a cartesian coordinate system with the origin in the initial camera's position and then combines the data from the accelerometer and the gyroscope to estimate the movement of the device.
+Using these data the algorithm is then able to:
    - **Build a map of the environment**;
    - **Localize the device itself within that environment**;